mikhaidn/Plokmin/stemstuff.md

 ## Disclaimer - FIND YOUR OWN SOURCES
-Most of my knowledge comes from when I applied 8 years ago, skim many resources and see what advice seems to pop up multiple times.
+Most of my knowledge comes from when I applied 8 years ago, skim many resources and see what advice continues to reoccur.

 Learn to trust your reasoning over any individual source.